 - Inverted with permafrost.
 Due to its involvement in climate change, it is not really permanent at all, and it contains a huge amount of carbon dioxide and methane (both greenhouse gases) frozen within it, assuming if the above was true.

 - Krakatoa is still feared to be this, or more precisely Anak Krakatau, 'Child of Krakatoa'.
-After the original volcano blew itself apart in the late 1800s, a new volcano started growing out of the caldera the old one left.
+After the original volcano blew itself apart in 1883, a new volcano started growing out of the caldera the old one left.